emmajanedrews/base-template/_posts/2018-03-30-how-to-prepare-for-an-open-house.md

 {% include pullquote.html %}

-**2. Declutter.**Put away your excess collectibles, artwork, decorations, and personal effects.
+**2. Declutter.&nbsp;**Put away your excess collectibles, artwork, decorations, and personal effects.
 You don’t want people to associate you with any kind of clutter; it might send the message that you haven’t been taking care of the home.

 **3. Make a good first impression.** Clean up your yard and make it look ready for spring.